 - Don't criticize or give long lectures when they are wrong at your children in front of the other.
 Specially when you are upset.
 Children mimic the behavior they see, often without full understanding.

 - Pay attention to your children.
 Are they speaking respectively to one another?
-Make sure they are, teach them young.
-Good morning, hugs and kisses, and of course good night.
+Make sure they are, teach them when they are young.
+The simplest things can be instilled in them, like good morning greetings, hugs and kisses, and of course good night.